subpatch/example-yocto/README.internal.md

 ## TODOs

-Add your own small distro
+Add a own small distro based on systemd and then add small python based services.
+It's a better embedded example than just a program.